DanielEbert/slate/source/index.html.md

 You can now connect to the GDB server.
 First, opening a new terminal.
 Then, run the command 'avr-gdb X', where X is the path to the ELF executable that the emulator is currently emulating.
 In avr-gdb, connect via the gdb command 'target remote :1234'.

-At this moment, the emulated program is stopped at the first instruction of this emulated program and you can debug this program as if it is running locally.
+At this moment, the emulated program is stopped at the first instruction of this emulated program, and you can debug this program as if it is running locally.
 For example, we could set a breakpoint at the instruction where the crash is detected with 'break \*0xf50'.
-Then, we could continue the exection with the gdb command 'continue' in the avr-gdb terminal and output more information, for example the content of the registers with 'info registers' or examine the machine code instructions with 'x/10i $pc-10'.
+Then, we could continue the execution with the gdb command 'continue' in the avr-gdb terminal and output more information, for example the content of the registers with 'info registers' or examine the machine code instructions with 'x/10i $pc-10'.
 These machine code instructions are from the AVR instruction set architecture.

 The buffer overflow occurs because strcpy writes more than 40 bytes to a buffer with a size of 40 bytes.
 The instruction at address 0xf50 overwrites the return address that is stored on the stack.
 The instruction at this address is 'st X+, r0', which stores the content of register r0 in X. X points to the return address on the stack.
 Overriding the return address is illegal.